icicle-lang/icicle-ambiata/doc/thoughts.md

 Computing lookbehind
 -----------------------
-We need to know upfront, without executing the program, how much lookbehind or historical data is necessary.
-It looks like this is just computing the maximum of all the "Latest" streams.
-At the moment this is an Exp which could rely on lookup data, but if that's a problem we can just require it to be a constant int.
+Along with the "obvious" value semantics, each program needs to keep track of which stream values were used to compute the output.

+It is important that the Stream computations cannot depend on previous stream values, which means that if a stream value contributes to the output, that stream value depends on no previous stream values.

+Each value passed to a fold reduction is assumed to be used, but latests only use their last N values, which is why latests aren't implemented as folds.

+Postcomputations cannot access stream values, but we can assume that all reductions are used.

+What about "numflips" or a sum over all time?
+Since it's simply a reduce over all previous data, and the previous data isn't going to change, we should be able to just use the previous reduce value etc.

+So in summary, each fold reduction should output its current value as the lookbehind, and each latest reduction should output the values it used.
+Note that the fold reduction's value will not necessarily be the output value of the virtual feature, as a postcomputation could modify that.

 Code generation
 ---------------
-I'm pretty confident that with these restrictions we'll be able to compile into a single loop over the source stream.
+I'm pretty confident that with these restrictions we'll be able to compile into a single loop over the source stream, potentially followed by folds over latest arrays and so on.
 Precomputations and postcomputations are easy, they just go before and after the loop.
-We also initialise all the reductions to their initial values before the loop.
+We also initialise all the fold reductions to their initial values before the loop.
 Since the only stream combinators take only one input, it should fall out pretty easily too.